Ndu Council Mayor Blame drop of Management accounts on current crisis

 He said the sum of FCFA 445.338.247 came in as revenue in 2017 down from FCFA 571.484.058) of 2016.
 The most disturbing fact is that Ndu council is suffering from the same epileptic malaise like all the councils in Cameroon given that from statistics, the council is unable to generate up to 15% of its total revenue.

 Four hundred and forty five million three hundred and thirty eight thousand two hundred and forty seven(445.338.247) came in as revenue in 2017 witnessing a drop from the from the five hundred and seventy one million four hundred and eighty four thousand fifty eight(571.484.058) of 2016.
+Details of 2017 revenue stands as follows

 -brought forward for 2016- 41.840.253